Sri Lanka's sports minister quits, Cabinet offers to resign

 Gunawardena said the president and the prime minister will take appropriate action on the Cabinet’s offer to resign.

+Government coalition parties are demanding that a caretaker Cabinet be appointed to pull the country out of the crisis.

-The moves appear to be efforts to pacify the people, who are protesting countrywide to hold the president and the entire Rajapaksa family responsible.
+The actions appear to be efforts to pacify the people, who are protesting countrywide to hold the president and the entire Rajapaksa family responsible.

 Sri Lanka’s political power is concentrated in the Rajapaksa family.
 In addition to brothers being president and prime minister, two other brothers are ministers of finance and irrigation.
 Namal was also a Cabinet minister until he resigned.